There came a sweet night with a fat moon. Linkin and I knew leaf fall was nigh, and we sat upon our roof tasting the air.

 That made Onix and Linkin merry.

-Onix sayt, “When next my mistress tells me I must bide in at night, I’ll tell her so should she, for all good cows are a-bed.”
+Onix sayt, “When next my mistress tells me I must bide in at night, I’ll tell her so should she, for the cows are all a-bed.”

 I was shamed that I’d not guessed this, even though there was no call for midwives in my mother’s barn, nor in my uncle’s bookroom.

-Onix sayt he was going to Paws, and invited us to go with him.
+Onix was going to Paws, and invited us to go with him.

-I thought Linkin would not come, but he followed us slow and statelie.
+I thought Linkin would not come, but he followed slow and statelie.

 Then Onix turned instructive.
 Viz: